 - Recognise – rebalances sound to make them more distinct and easier to recognise and place into memory.

 The Oticon Opn™ draws on a BrainHearing™ feature, called OpenSound Navigator, to process sounds up to 50 times faster, supporting your brain's mental capabilities so you are less inhibited by your hearing loss.
 This speed is driven by the ground-breaking Velox platform, which continuously scans your surroundings from all directions at 100 times per second.
 It also offers market-leading resolution with 64 frequency bands, making more than 30,000 calculations with each ticking minute.

 You can't deny that this is a huge step in hearing innovation, offering a rich soundscape that traditional technology can only hint at.
 It could be just the device you need to stimulate and relieve your brain, so don't hesitate to get in touch with us for more information.

-You could be eligible for a FREE* hearing test, so click here to make a booking, or give us a call on 1300 308 125.
+You could be eligible for a no cost* hearing test, so click here to make a booking, or give us a call on 1300 308 125.